majuss/ecoevolpara/latest/docs/source/vpn.rst

 Windows
 -------

-`This is the official manual from the HU for Linux <https://www.cms.hu-berlin.de/de/dl/netze/vpn/openvpn/windows10/ovpn-win10.pdf>`_
+`This is the official manual from the HU for Windows <https://www.cms.hu-berlin.de/de/dl/netze/vpn/openvpn/windows10/ovpn-win10.pdf>`_

 Or you can follow these steps: